cstuer/cstuer/README.md

 LinkedIn: https://www.linkedin.com/in/codystuerman
 GitHub: https://github.com/cstuer

-I'm Cody, a data analyst with a passion for transforming raw data into actionable insights and clear visualizations.
-I specialize in SQL, Tableau, and Python, and enjoy working with business, financial, and e-commerce datasets.
+I'm Cody, a data analyst who turns complex data into meaningful insights and visuals.
+I work with SQL, Tableau, and Python to solve real business problems, with experience in financial, healthcare, and e-commerce datasets.
+I focus on clarity, logic, and results.

 ## Featured Projects